 Jennifer has served in People and Culture roles for the past 20 years and enjoys interacting with individuals and Teams in ways that ultimately impact their own well-being as well as, where applicable, their organizations.
 Her experience as a Human Resources Director, Conflict Mediator and Coach have allowed for depth and breadth of experience in working through organizational change and/or conflict.
 It is important in her work to “meet people where they are” in their development as individuals and professionals, it is only then that the work can effectively begin.

 Jennifer holds a BSBA in Management, is a Professional in Human Resources (PHR), a Conflict Mediator, a Certified Organizational Development Professional and a Myers-Briggs Type Indicator (MBTI) Practitioner.
-She is involved in Integral Coaching work and is currently working toward certification through New Ventures West in San Francisco.
+Jennifer is an Integral Coach certified through New Ventures West in San Francisco.

 Leah BrashAs a proven business leader, Leah has seen first-hand how the VIM Coaching approach helps business leaders achieve their goals and grow both personally and professionally.
 Leah’s practical experience and passion for guiding others provide a distinctive foundation in her ability help clients on their journey of self-discovery and growth.

 Leah received an undergraduate degree in business and a master’s in accounting, both from the University of Colorado.
 She quickly passed the CPA exam and began working in the industry.
 Leah rose through the ranks from Accounting Clerk to Accountant to Controller.
 At the pinnacle of her finance and accounting career, she served as the Chief Financial Officer for Medical Group Management Association, a national healthcare association with over 33,000 members.
 The Association’s focus is to provide healthcare executives the insights and resources they need to most efficiently and effectively run their organizations and provide outstanding patient care.